SixSq/sixsq.github.io/news/_posts/2022-06-09-news-app-vendor-programme.md

 ---
-title: SixSq announces Nuvla.io App Vendor Programme
+title: SixSq announces Nuvla App Vendor Programme
-product-title: SixSq announces Nuvla.io App Vendor Programme to unlock business at the edge
+product-title: SixSq announces Nuvla App Vendor Programme to unlock business at the edge
 image: app-vendor-programme.png
 ---

-Building on the success of [Nuvla.io](https://nuvla.io/) B2B SaaS, edge solution experts SixSq SA, an [Ekinops](https://www.ekinops.com/) company, today announced the launch of the **Nuvla.io App Vendor Programme to accelerate the delivery and monetisation of edge computing applications.**
+Building on the success of [Nuvla](https://nuvla.io/) B2B SaaS, edge solution experts SixSq SA, an [Ekinops](https://www.ekinops.com/) company, today announced the launch of the **Nuvla App Vendor Programme to accelerate the delivery and monetisation of edge computing applications.**
 <br/>

-Nuvla.io App Vendor Programme enables:
+Nuvla App Vendor Programme enables:
 <br/>
 • Unprecedented agility, flexibility and scalability for app vendors and customers, without compromise on security
 <br/>